 Bookbhook tries to recreate the experience of getting quick notes on a book from a friend.
-We’re quite impressed with Bookbhook’s engaging style.
-They have over 300 titles to select from across a wide range of topics, including current affairs and the environment, Bookbhook is unique in that unlike the other solutions on this list, it’s entirely free.
+We’re quite impressed with Bookbhook’s engaging UI.
+They have over 300 titles to select from, across a wide range of topics including current affairs and environment.
+Bookbhook is unique in that unlike other Blinklist alternatives, it’s entirely free.

 Snapreads has a selection of over 600 books condensed into 15-minute reads.
-While it does cover multiple genres, their Memoir and Biographies section are particularly interesting, bringing the key life highlights of inspiring people to the fore.
+While it does cover multiple genres, their memoir and biographies section are particularly interesting, bringing the key life highlights of inspiring people to the fore.
 Snapreads has a monthly plan of 14.99 with the first month as free.
 A bit on the expensive side.

 6. Four Minute Books

-Four Minute Books is another solution that’s of the opinion that less is more.
-It has a wider selection of titles to choose from, clocking in at over 500 books with 3 new titles added each week.
+Four Minute Books is a site rather than an app but completely free with no ads.
+It has a wide selection of titles to choose from clocking in at over 500 books with 3 new titles added each week.
 As the name suggests, Four Minute Books’ summaries are on the shorter side.
-Nevertheless, reading through some of their summaries, we got the impression that their content team has a great understanding of the source material and, at least in terms of some of the more non-specialist titles in their selection, that much reading is enough to get a good gist of what the author’s trying to say.
+Nevertheless, reading through some of their summaries, we got the impression that their content team has a great understanding of the source material.
+Not exactly a Blinklist alternative as it appears they have some form tie-up with Blinkist, with a special Blinkist discount offer.

-Check out Four Minute Books
+Visit Four Minute Books